 If you need to escape the bustle of Soho, our Night Hub will be a safe place to sober up, get help, or simply charge your phone.

-When you’re out having fun this party season, there's lots of small things you can do to End The Night Right!
+Wherever you are, there's lots of small things you can do to End The Night Right!

 Top tips for staying safe:

 Our partners at Drinkaware have lots more advice to help you stay safe while drinking.